 53. Palm Warbler.
 Two observed at Twin Lakes.

 54. Black and White Warbler.
 Observed at Twin Lakes and Bahamas National Trust The Retreat.

 55. American Redstart.
 Two observed at Twin Lakes.

-56. Northern Waterthrush.
+56. Louisiana Waterthrush.
 At least two observed at Twin Lakes.